-Note 6-Operating lease commitments
+Note 7-Operating lease commitments

 The Organization has entered into a lease agreement for office space extending through September 30, 2020 with monthly lease payments ranging approximately from \$6,700 to \$7,050 for the life of the lease.
 Additionally, certain office equipment is leased under various operating lease agreements.
-The annual lease payments totaled \$83,857 and \$80,395 for the years ended June 30, 2019 and 2018, respectively.
+The annual lease payments totaled \$86,425 and \$83,857 for the years ended June 30, 2020 and 2019, respectively.
+Subsequent to June 30, 2020, the Organization entered into a new lease agreement for office space beginning October 2020 extending through September 2025 with monthly lease payments ranging from approximately \$3,000 to \$3,400 for the life of the lease.

-Future minimum lease payments required under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of June 30, 2019 are as follows:
+Future minimum lease payments required under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of June 30, 2020 and including the new office lease beginning October 2020 are as follows: